bozokopic/boxhatter/README.rst

     $ doit

-creates `build` folder containing Hatter distribution.
+creates `build` folder containing Box Hatter distribution.

 License
 -------

-hatter - continuous integration server/executor
+boxhatter - continuous integration server/executor
 Copyright (C) 2017-2022  Bozo Kopic

 This program is free software: you can redistribute it and/or modify